 The Bank's strategy is to not actively trade equity instruments, as evidenced by the size and structure of the equity securities portfolio.
-In its "Financial assets at fair value through other comprehensive income" portfolio, the Bank records equity securities in the total amount of \in 3 100 thousand, which are capital participations in SWIFT LA Hulpe, Belgium and VISA Inc. USA.
+In "Financial assets at fair value through other comprehensive income" and "Financial assets at fair value through profit or loss" portfolio, the Bank records equity securities in the total amount of $\leqslant$ 3 242 thousand, which are capital participations in SWIFT LA Hulpe, Belgium and VISA Inc. USA.